Community Fellows Program

 FAQ

-Is the Community Fellows Program Funded?
-Yes, the Community Fellows receive a $6,000 stipend for the 10 week program.
+Yes, the Community Fellows receive a $6,000 stipend for the 10-week program.

-Can I work with an organization outside of the OCEL's Community Fellows partners?
 No, the OCEL aims to build long-term, sustainable partnerships with local community partner organizations.
-These organizations have already agreed to participate in the program for Summer 2025.
+These organizations have already agreed to participate in the program for Summer 2026.
+Read more about the Community Fellows Program.

-Do I have to live in the Poughkeepsie area for the summer?
 Yes, our Community Fellows program requires that students live either on campus or find housing locally.

 Previous Community Fellows and Community Partners